dimpu/ng2-form-builder/README.md

-You application code will be at /src direcotory.
+You application code will be at /src directory.